How to create Internal Load Balancer for PaaS cloud service

 How to verify

-We can login to a VM within that Azure Virtual Network, then try access the Cloud Service by ILB's IP with port 8080 to verify if the internal load balancer works fine or not.
+We can log on to a VM within that Azure Virtual Network, then try accessing the Cloud Service by ILB's IP with port 8080 to verify if the internal load balancer works fine or not.